darklife/darkriscv/boards/README.md

     cp -rp avnet_micrboard_lx9 vendor_board_fpga

-In the case of Vivado, the easy way is use an ISE board AC701 w/ Artix-7 as template, convert it to Vivado and then change it for the desired target (for example, an Spartan-7).
+In the case of Vivado, the easy way is use the QMTech Spartan-7 board as template.
+In the case of Vivado, there is no automation as found in the other FPGAs.

-Current board status:
+Current supported board/FPGAs:

-    avnet_microboard_lx9    fully tested
+    avnet_microboard_lx9
-    qmtech_sdram_lx16       build ok
+    qmtech_sdram_lx16
+    qmtech spartan7 s15
-    xilinx_ac701_a200       build ok
+    xilinx_ac701_a200
+    lattice brevia2 lxp2
+    piswords rs485 lx9

 I am working in a way to make the directory structure better, but it is not so easy make everything work at the same time! :)

 Proposed structure:

     boards/vendor_boardname_fpga/               top level directory
     boards/vendor_boardname_fpga/darksocv.mk    top level makefile
-    boards/vendor_boardname_fpga/darksocv.*     other configuration files
+    boards/vendor_boardname_fpga/darksocv.*     other files (board/fpga specific)

-In this directory is possible:
+In the current directory is possible set:

     make BOARD=avnet_microboard_lx9 all         # build fpga for $BOARD make install                                # program fpga

 Of course, the FPGA programming via JTAG depends of some configurations which are different in different environments.
+Please check the README file regarding the board!